At the bottom of this post is a free resource called 5 Mistakes Churches Make When Starting a Counseling Ministry.

 - Biblical Counseling is an opportunity to shepherd the church well

-- Churches should embrace equipping counselors in the local church to care for the body in creative and unique ways
+- Churches should embrace equipping one another to care for the body in creative and unique ways

 I don’t believe you can fulfill the whole great commission and demonstrate Christ’s compassion for the hurting without focusing on these two crucial truths.
 Some might ask at this point: